 Compliance with Other Laws and Regulations.
 Compliance with Regulation I, Article 3, Section 3.04, does not constitute an exemption from compliance with other Sections of Regulation I, or other laws or regulations.

 Producers, Processors and Responsible Persons.
-If there is a violation of Regulation I, Article 3, Section 3.04 D, a Notice of Violation may be issued to all producers and processors on the parcel, and all responsible persons.
+If there is a violation of Regulation I, Article 3, Section 3.04 E, a Notice of Violation may be issued to all producers and processors on the parcel, and all responsible persons.

 Compliance Schedule.
 All persons or entities subject to the requirements of Article 3, Section 3.04 must be in compliance with Section 3.04 requirements as follows: